Home > Blog > Managing water without networks: continuous monitoring thanks to satellite IoT

 • Continuous remote monitoring of isolated sites via satellite

-• Leaks go unnoticed.
+• leaks go unnoticed

-• Repairs are postponed.
+• repairs are delayed

-30% of water lost
+30% of water is lost

-In remote areas, 30% of water escapes undetected.
+in remote areas, undetected.

 💡

-Invisible leaks = lasting losses
+Invisible leaks = lasting losses.

 126 billion m³

-That’s the volume of water lost globally every year
+of water is lost globally every year.

 💡